Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 On March 26, 2025, U.S. Immigration and Customs Enforcement, the FBI, and the Georgia Bureau of Investigation executed a federal search warrant at Wellmade's Cartersville manufacturing facility in Bartow County.
 The Bartow County Sheriff's Office also participated in the operation.
 The coordinated law enforcement action was part of a multi-year investigation into labor trafficking involving foreign nationals and financial crimes linked to the employer's business practices.
 Law enforcement simultaneously raided multiple worker residences in addition to the manufacturing facility.

-The scale of the operation reflected the severity of the allegations.
 Between 300 and 400 foreign nationals working at the facility—primarily Chinese workers recruited through temporary visa programs—were identified as potential trafficking victims.
-ICE Special Agent Steven Schrank stated that law enforcement encountered 60+ victims of "horrific" forced labor, with international media coverage highlighting the rescue of Chinese nationals from exploitative conditions.
+ICE Special Agent Steven Schrank stated that law enforcement encountered 60+ victims of "horrific" forced labor, with international media coverage reporting the rescue of Chinese nationals from exploitative conditions.

-The allegations detailed a pattern of deceptive recruitment and subsequent coercion.
+The allegations described recruitment promises and working conditions.
 Workers had allegedly been promised high salaries, supervisory or trainer roles, free housing, medical care, and visa assistance through temporary visa programs.
-Upon arrival in the United States, however, their travel documents were allegedly confiscated and they were subjected to 12-hour shifts six days a week under unsafe conditions, not allowed to leave the factory or residence.
+Upon arrival in the United States, their travel documents were allegedly confiscated and they were subjected to 12-hour shifts six days a week under unsafe conditions, not allowed to leave the factory or residence.

 Former employees described overcrowded housing conditions with approximately 12 people per house and a rotating shift system for transport between residences and the factory.
 One former employee stated that the conditions were "terrible" and that "the way they treated their employees was terrible."
 According to a civil lawsuit filed against the company, workers were required to perform unpaid chores at George Chen's home in addition to their factory duties.